xrazis/haris.razis.com/content/posts/balkan-tet.md

 {{< figure src="/blog/balkan-tet/IMG_2945.jpg" attr="An active mine in Lura where we decided to stop for a photo." align=center link="/blog/balkan-tet/IMG_2945.jpg" target="_blank" >}}

-The road up to the mine was not really bad, but we were tired and hungry.
-We still had 60kms in the Lura mountain and then an easy gravel road towards Shkodër.
-I can say with certainty, these were some of the most difficult kilometers I've had on two wheels.
+The road up to the mine wasn't too bad, but we were tired and hungry.
+We still had 60 km through the Lura mountain and then an easy gravel road towards Shkodër.
+Without a doubt, these were some of the most challenging kilometers I've ever ridden on two wheels.
 We needed nearly 3 hours to cross the rest of the Lura mountain, as it was extremely rocky, and we struggled with the heavy bikes.
 They warned us that we would end up passing the point of no return and the road ahead would be gruelling, and boy did we not listen.